iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `thread` as String, e.g. `jdhgbksdbgjksdbgkjdkg` or `thread-132-a`: A String, defined by the agent, to be used to identify this specific interaction to track it agent-locally.

+`challenge` as String, e.g. `please-sign-this`: A String acting as a signing challenge.

+`signature` as JSON, e.g. `{...}`: Includes a signature.
+Fields defined below.

+`signature[type]` as String, e.g. `JcsEd25519Signature2020`: Signature type.

+`signature[verificationMethod]` as String, e.g. `#authentication`: Reference to verification method in signer's DID Document used to produce the signature.

+`signature[signatureValue]` as String, e.g. `5Hw1JWv4a6hZH5obtAshbbKZQAJK6h8YbEwZvdxgWCXSL81fvRYoMCjt22vaBtZewgGq641dqR31C27YhDusoo4N`: Actual signature.

 `timing` as JSON, e.g. `{...}`: A decorator to include timing information into a message.
 Fields defined below.

 `timing[out_time]` as ISO 8601 timestamp, e.g. `2069-04-20T13:37:00Z`: The timestamp when the message was emitted.